 Expatriates in Berlin stage protests too.
 For instance, Bulgarians in Berlin rally against the rampant corruption in their country on a regular basis.
 British Brexit opponents demonstrated in January.
 In February, a month before Corona hit Berlin, Chinese expatriates commemorated Lee Wenliang, the doctor who warned colleagues of Corona.
 In return, the Chinese authorities accused him of spreading “false comments” and of “disturbing the social order.”
 The whistleblower died of COVID-19 on February 7th.

 Corona Deniers and Nazis

 Then, in summer, deniers and haters organized a big rally.
 Thousands of supporters of the ‘Querdenker’ movement of Corona deniers were there.
 So were many Nazis, including famous ones.
-They included Udo Voigt, the former head of the Nazi party NPD, and Nikolai Nerling, a Berlin primary school teacher and antisemite who was fired because of his extremist views.

 In 2020, taxi drivers staged several protests.
 So did bus company owners who disagreed with Corona travel bans and people who wanted Germany to accept more refugees from Greece.
 In June, a human chain against racism was organized in Berlin.
 Gender equality was demanded at a rally in January.

 One thing is a foregone conclusion: 2021 will be yet another year of protests, thousands of them, in Berlin.